iYadavVaibhav/stem/docs/4-Functional-&-Business/banking-notes.md

   b.
 ATM fees: This is charged for ATM usage outside limit and when using other bank’s ATM for services.
   c.
 Penalty charges: This can be for late credit card payment or missing a loan EMI.
   d.
 Commissions: They provide asset management for which brokers ask for commission.
-5. **Merchant Service Charges**: Barclays help merchants accept payments.
+5. **Merchant Service Charges**: The BarBank help merchants accept payments.
 For this bank charges fee for services.
 It also helps merchant by data analysis for this as well it charges other fees for value added services.

 ## Net Interest Margin (NIM)